escuta/mosca/README.md

 ## Begginer tips to install from scratch

-If you are a linux user on a debian like distro, this [script](https://github.com/scrime-u-bordeaux/scrimpt) can help you build supercollider and adn it's plugins from source, and install atk kernels and matrices, among many other things.
+If you are a linux user on a debian like distro, this [script](https://github.com/scrime-u-bordeaux/scrimpt) can help you build supercollider and it's plugins from source, and install atk kernels and matrices, among many other things.

 For Mac or PC, first install [git](https://git-scm.com/downloads) with a binary installer if you are not confortable with the comand line.

 Secondly, install [supercollider](https://supercollider.github.io/download).

 Start supercollider (scide), open the "Language" tab and click on "Quarks"

 Find the "Mosca" quark in the list and select it, this is where you can find ou if git was installed corectly:
 Check Supercollider's "Post window" for errors.
 If evrything installs correctly, great ! continue on.
-If the post window displayes error messages, continue on and apply the **_Workaround_**.
+If the post window displays error messages, continue on and apply the **_Workaround_**.

-Enter the folowing line in supercerlodier and evaluate it to open the extension folder.
+Enter the folowing line in supercerllodier and evaluate it to open the extension folder.
 ```
 Platform.userExtensionDir.openOS
 ```

-Download [sc3-Plugins](https://github.com/supercollider/sc3-plugins/releases/latest) and decompress them in the extension folder previously opened.
+Download the [sc3-Plugins](https://github.com/supercollider/sc3-plugins/releases/latest) and decompress them in the extension folder previously opened.

-**_workaround (only if error occured with quarks and git isn't properly installed)
+**_workaround (only if errors occured with quarks and git isn't properly installed)
-Return to the extension folder previously open to decompress the sc3-Plugins.
+Return to the extension folder previously opened to decompress the sc3-Plugins.
-Download the folowing repositoryes with these links:
+Download the folowing repositories with these links:
 [Mosca](https://github.com/escuta/mosca/archive/master.zip)
 [MathLib](https://github.com/supercollider-quarks/MathLib/archive/master.zip)
 [Automation](https://github.com/neeels/Automation/archive/master.zip)
 [atk-sc3](https://github.com/ambisonictoolkit/atk-sc3/archive/master.zip)
 [SC-HOA](https://github.com/florian-grond/SC-HOA/archive/master.zip)
 [OSSIA](https://github.com/ossia/ossia-sclang/archive/master.zip)
-Decompress all of these in the same extension directoy as the sc3-Plugins_**
+Decompress all of them in the same extension directoy as the sc3-Plugins_**

-Next, in the code editor of supercollider, recompile the Class Library wih the shortcut Ctl+Maj+L (on Mac use Command instead of Ctl)
+Next, in the code editor of supercollider, recompile the Class Library wih the keyboard shortcut Ctl+Maj+L (on Mac use Command instead of Ctl)
-This is a very useful shortcut that alows you to kill evryting and reinitialize you session, I recomend remebering it !
+This is a very useful shortcut that alows you to fully reinitialize you session, I recomend remebering it !

-Finaly, evaluate the folowing lines to open the ATK support Directory.
+Finaly, evaluate the folowing code to open the ATK support Directory.
 ```
 (
 Atk.createUserSupportDir;